NeatNit/new_softlamps/README.md

 ### Hook: Preview(info)
 Required.
 Called after PostRender when we want to show a preview on the screen.
 Not necessarily called every time!

-Draw something to th screen to show the user progress.
+Draw something to the screen to show the user progress.
 Draw progress bars somewhere of the screen - if you don't need custom progress bars (which 99% of the time, you really don't), you can call the heavylight library's function to draw them for you.

-### Hook: Finalize
+### Hook: Finalize(info)
 Called after the last PostRender, and should draw on the screen the final image, the blend of all